aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2019-AWSSummits-AWSDeepRacerService/Lab0_Create_resources/Readme.md

 ![SampleModels](img/SampleModels.png)

+The next [lab](https://github.com/aws-samples/aws-deepracer-workshops/tree/master/Workshops/2019-AWSSummits-AWSDeepRacerService/Lab1) will cover racing in the League and model building

 ## Troubleshooting
 Note that since we make use of a VPC, you may see an error if you are at your VPC limit.
 You may have to request a [VPC limit](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html) increase.